 Beauty by Design

-The cumulative effect of all this careful planning is sustainability.
-A fancy word for lasting value.
-Another effect is something that’s hard to put into words.
-The feeling you get when you like something but you don’t know exactly why.
+The cumulative effect of all this careful planning is sustainability – a fancy word for lasting value – and the feeling you get when you like something but you don’t know exactly why.
 It just feels right.
 Better.

-But maybe, when all is said and done, the most beautiful part of the Stapleton plan is the part that isn’t there – the part that opens the door for something wonderful and spontaneous to happen.
-Like when residents and businesses take ownership and put their individual stamp on it.
+But maybe, when all is said and done, the most beautiful part of the Stapleton plan is the part that opens the door for something wonderful and spontaneous to happen.
+Like when the residents and businesses that call it home put their stamp on it.
 And that is precisely what is happening at Stapleton.
 Something greater than anyone could ever plan.